Banking giant Barclays is taking positive steps to recruit and retain people with disabilities

 Our people reflect more than just a bank, they reflect the world.
 So we've taken great care to foster a culture that will welcome and involve you whatever your background.
 We embrace differences and consider creating and maintaining a diverse and inclusive environment vital to our continued business success.

-No matter what you're disability.
-We'll be looking for particular strengths and cognitive abilities – character traits and skills you’ll find in Barclays colleagues all over the business
+No matter what your disability, we'll be looking for particular strengths and cognitive abilities – character traits and skills you’ll find in Barclays colleagues all over the business.

 - Agile learner